wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Spellblade.md

 Spellblades combine [[Ardor]] and [[Vision]] to overwhelm their opponents in a flurry of strikes and spells.
 Using combo attacks to proc their magic, they’re able to achieve incredible amounts of damage in a single bout.
 The downside is that waiting out a Harbinger’s buffs leaves them with no gas in the tank.

 UNIQUE:
-Magisteel: Combat skills temporarily imbue 1 on your next combat skill this turn (if it has an inscription) Energy Slash (Inscription 3): Deal big damage to an enemy.
-If you’ve cast 3+ spells this turn, repeat on each enemy Dazzling Melee (Inscription 4): Buff ATK/SPD significantly next turn.
-Unleash 2 * X to repeat your first X actions next turn
+Magisteel: Combat skills channel 1 to their next action, if it's a spell Energy Slash (Inscription 2): Big strike.
+If you've cast 2+ spells this turn, strike all enemies Dazzling Melee (Inscription 4): Buff ATK/SPD significantly next turn.
+Channel 2 * X to repeat your first X actions next turn

 ARDOR:
+Blood Lance (Inscription 1): Attack and lifesteal.
+You can channel this during your casting action by spending more STA and increasing its CD
-Blood Lance (Inscription 2): Attack an enemy.
-You can unleash 1 to gain lifesteal on your next attack this turn Soul Charge: Attack an enemy.
-Temporarily imbue 1
+Soul Charge: Attack an enemy.
+Your next spell this turn channels 1
 Jab: Small attack and gain 1 ACT next turn
 Finisher: Attack, scaling with consecutive attacks before